-If those scissors or kitchen shears are not cutting as smoothly as you would like, no problem.
-Cut through several layers of a dryer sheet a few times and they’ll cut easily again.
+If those scissors or kitchen shears are sticking and not cutting as smoothly as you would like, no problem.
+Cut through several layers of a dryer sheet a few times and they’ll cut more easily again.

 Get the car wet, then use a dryer sheet to wipe away all the bugs and road tar.
 It’s easier and faster than the most expensive bug and tar removers.

-Place them in drawers and near entrances and exits in your camper when it is not being used—dryer sheets will keep rodents from coming inside.
+Place dryer sheets in drawers and near entrances and exits in your camper when it is not being used—dryer sheets, according to reader feedback, will keep rodents from coming inside.